Diversity and Inclusion

 A range of other organisations have produced a variety of multi-language resources and tools to challenge stereotypes and keep discrimination out of sport, including:

-- The International Olympic Committee promotes diversity and addresses harassment and sexual abuse in sport
+- The International Olympic Committee promotes equality, diversity and inclusion and addresses harassment and sexual abuse in sport

 - Rainbow Tick certifies organisations that complete a Diversity & Inclusion process